Building a REST API with Nitric

 of adding the IAM roles, policies, etc. that grant the requested access.
 For

-example the key value stores
+example the key value store

 resource uses DynamoDB in AWS or FireStore on